 Nearly 85% of respondents live in Carlisle.
 Another 8.9% do not live in Carlisle but do live within the Carlisle school district.
 Approximately 3.6% do not live in the city.
+Figure X.X shows the make-up of respondents.

 The majority of survey respondents were between the ages of 18 to 29 years (25.0%) and 30 to 39 years (39.3%).
 Approximately 1.8% of respondents were under 18 years old.
 All other ages groups had some representation except for age 80+ years.
+Figure X.X shows the breakdown.

 When asked how long the respondent had lived in Carlisle, there were a wide variety of responses.
 Approximately 23.2% of respondents said they had lived in the community for either 5 to 9 years or 20+ years.
 Another nearly 20% said 10 to 19 years.
 Over 30% have lived in Carlisle for under 2 years (14.2%) or 2 to 4 years (16.1%).
-Overall, the response breakdown, shown below indicates a wide cross-section of the community participated in the survey despite total response rate being low.
+Overall, the response breakdown, shown in Figure X.X, indicates a wide crossection of the commmunity participated in the survey despite total response rate being low.